shivannis/xandr-docs-public/xandr-docs/articles/invest/add-a-creative.md

    The **Create New** screen displays.

 1. Provide the creative file using one of the following methods:
-    - If the creative is being hosted with Xandr, upload the file by clicking the **Select Files** button to upload the appropriate assets.
+    - If the creative is being hosted with Microsoft Advertising, upload the file by clicking the **Select Files** button to upload the appropriate assets.
       > [!NOTE]
       > For native creatives, you can upload a main image and icon simultaneously.

     - If the creative is being hosted on your own platform or trafficked through a third-party ad server, enter a secure URL.

     If you're adding a video or audio creative, you'll have to select one of the following tabs in order to provide the creative file:
-    - **Hosted File**: For video and audio creatives that are being hosted through Xandr's platform.
+    - **Hosted File**: For video and audio creatives that are being hosted through Microsoft Advertising's platform.
     - **Third-Party URL**: For video and audio creatives that are being trafficked through a third-party ad server.
     > [!TIP]
     > When uploading creative files, you can hold down the **Command** (if using a Mac) or **CTRL** (if using a PC) key until you've selected all the necessary files from your computer, and then click **Open**.